Banjoei/Universe_Funkin/docs/building.md

 1. `cd` to where you want to store the source code (i.e. `C:\Users\username\Desktop` or `~/Desktop`)
 2. `git clone https://github.com/KadeDev/Kade-Engine.git`
 3. `cd` into the source code: `cd Kade-Engine`
-4. (optional) If you want to build a specific version of Kade Engine, you can use `git checkout` to switch to it (i.e. `git checkout 1.4-KE`) (remember that versions 1.4 and older cannot build to Linux or HTML5)
+4. (optional) If you want to build a specific version of The Universe Funkin', you can use `git checkout` to switch to it (i.e. `git checkout 1.4-KE`) (remember that versions 1.4 and older cannot build to Linux or HTML5)
 - You should **not** do this if you are planning to contribute, as you should always be developing on the latest version.

 ## Building